 Katie laughed.
 ‘Been doing untrustworthy things, have you?’

 ‘Every other second of every day?’
 Harry asked.
 ‘It starts whenever I get near it.
 Even when I’m sleeping.‘

 ‘What did Nev get you?’
 Katie asked.
-‘I know you bought him that really rare, unpronounceable cactus, he sent me a letter that had the damn things name twice in every sentence.
-It took me hours to read it without tying my tongue in a knot.’
+‘I know you bought him that really rare, unpronounceable cactus.
+He sent me a letter that had the damn thing’s name twice in every sentence.
+It took me hours to read without tying my tongue in a knot.’

 ‘Cool,’ she exclaimed.
 ‘How does it work?’